 School and Communication

-It is important for parents to discuss headaches with school health professionals and teachers.
+Parents need to discuss headaches with school health professionals and teachers.
 Your child’s doctor can write a letter explaining the importance of the treatment when the headache begins.
 Give medications and instructions for use to the school nurse.

 Parents and Doctors

 Avoid excess activities.
 If a particular activity triggers a headache, avoid it if possible and, if it can not be avoided, discuss how it might be more manageable.
-Your pediatrician, psychologist, teachers or other children may have suggestions for alternative activities.
+Your pediatrician, psychologist, teachers, or other children may have suggestions for alternative activities.

 Impact on the School

 When children experience chronic headaches, it affects them at school.
-Your success in life depends not only on a correct diagnosis and effective treatment, but also on understanding the responses of educators and school health professionals.
+Your success in life depends not only on a correct diagnosis and effective treatment but also on understanding the responses of educators and school health professionals.

 Educators and School Health Professionals:

 He wants his students to perform well academically and participate in school and extracurricular activities.
-But chronic headaches could affect a child’s concentration, performance and attendance.
+But chronic headaches could affect a child’s concentration, performance, and attendance.
 However, a young person with headaches can, with their understanding, do well in school.

 Advice for Educators